 Although many insects use their sense of smell to find a mate, many insects, especially insects that come out during the day, use their eyes to recognize and find a suitable partner.

 Butterflies can change their appearance, effectively giving them two different looks.
-Butterflies can go from having a bark-like camouflage to brightly colored just by changing the position of their wings.
+Butterflies can go from having a bark-like camouflage to brightly colored just by changing their wings’ position.

-Males sing to the females using this method which is called stridulation.
-The song attracts females which will reply to the male.
-Although females have weaker pegs and therefore a weaker sound, the hearing of the grasshopper is excellent.
-They hear using organs which are located on each side of the base of the abdomen.
+Males sing to the females using this method, which is called stridulation.
+The song attracts females who will reply to the male.
+Although females have weaker pegs and, therefore, a weaker sound, the grasshopper’s hearing is excellent.
+They hear using organs that are located on each side of the base of the abdomen.

-Stridulation is done different between grasshoppers and crickets.
-Crickets use their wings to make sound.
+Stridulation is done differently between grasshoppers and crickets.
+Crickets use their wings to make sounds.
 A row of pegs along the overlapped forewings makes noise when rubbed against a ridge when the wings are moved quickly.
 The placement of the hearing organs is also different.
 Crickets have theirs on the fourth segment of their forelegs.
 Only male crickets make noise using stridulation.

-Cicadas are another vocal group of insects that use song to attract a mate.
-Only the males make noise which attracts the females.
-The process they use to make sound is different with a stretched membrane at the bottom of the abdomen vibrating.
+Cicadas are another vocal group of insects that use songs to attract a mate.
+Only the males make noise, which attracts females.
+The process they use to make sound is different from a stretched membrane at the bottom of the abdomen vibrating.
 Cicadas can be extremely loud compared to other insects.

-As with plenty of other types of animals once an insect has found their mate using sound, sight and smell, they may have to undertake a courtship display to win the female over.
+As with plenty of other types of animals, once an insect has found its mate using sound, sight, and smell, it may have to undertake a courtship display to win the female over.

 Many species of butterflies go through courtship displays.
-The female Arctic grayling, once they have met using pheromones and sight will sit on the ground facing the male.
-The male will then open and close his wings several times before clasping the antennae of the female in them.
+The female Arctic grayling, once they have met using pheromones and sight, will sit on the ground facing the male.
+The male will then open and close his wings several times before clasping the female antennae in them.

-The antennae transfers scented scales called androconia from the males wings to her olfactory receptors.
+The antennae transfer scented scales called androconia from the male’s wings to her olfactory receptors.
 This stimulates the female to mate.
-The androconia is different to the original pheromone released by the female to attract the male.
+The androconia are different from the original pheromone released by the female to attract the male.

 How Do Nocturnal Insects Find Mates?

-Although the female is at a larvae stage the male is a mature beetle.
-The beetles flies until around and when they see the luminous greenish-yellow abdomen of the larvae they will fly down to mate.
+Although the female is at a larvae stage, the male is a mature beetle.
+The beetles fly around, and when they see the luminous greenish-yellow abdomen of the larvae, they will fly down to mate.